Indoor or Outdoor? How to Choose the Best Way to Start Seeds

 • Pumpkins

-If you’re in a colder climate, starting broccoli or cabbage indoors will give you a stronger harvest.
-In warmer zones, they can be direct sown in early fall for a winter crop.
+If you’re in a colder zone, give broccoli or cabbage a head start indoors.
+In warmer zones, try direct sowing in early fall for a winter harvest.

 A green cabbage growing in the garden, showing healthy, vibrant leaves.